jsweb/packs/README.md

 ## Usage

-**@jsweb/packs** reads a section at your `package.json` file that registers packages, snippets, gists or anything you want to fetch from web into your project.
+**@jsweb/packs** reads a section at your `package.json` file to register packages, snippets, gists or anything you want to fetch from web into your project.

-Create a `@jsweb/packs` section like this:
+Just create a `@jsweb/packs` section like this:

 ```json
 {